happywlu/CroTrait/README.md

 Moreover, post data analysis and visualization module embedded in **CroTrait** further assist the user in checking and analyzing the data.

 ## Citation
-*Lu Wang, Wenxuan Zhu, Gege Lu, et al.* <br>
+if you use this software package please cite:<br>
+*Lu Wang, Wenxuan Zhu, Gege Lu, et al*.
 A portable tool for *in silico* species identification, serotyping and multilocus sequence typing of *Cronobacter* genus.
 ***Journal of Clinical Microbiology*** 2021 Feb (going to be published)

 ## Environment set up